-The key focus for permitting activities at Black Pine in 2025 is on the preparation, submission, review and formal acceptance by federal agencies of the Mine Plan of Operations ("MPO").
-Once the MPO is deemed complete by the agencies, a Notice of Intent ("NOI") to prepare an Environmental Impact Statement ("EIS") is published to the Federal Register initiating commencement of the federal mine permitting process under the National Environmental Policy Act ("NEPA").
-It is anticipated that Liberty Gold would receive the registered NOI for Black Pine in the second half of 2025.
+The key focus for permitting activities at Black Pine in 2025 is on the review and formal acceptance by federal agencies of the MPO.
+Once the MPO is deemed complete by the agencies, a Notice of Intent ("NOI") to prepare an Environmental Impact Statement ("EIS") is published to the Federal Register initiating commencement of the EIS process under the National Environmental Policy Act ("NEPA").
+It is anticipated that the Federal Register publication of the NOI for Black Pine will occur in the second half of 2025.

 With a registered NOI, the agencies are able to direct the third-party NEPA contractor to begin preparation of the draft EIS for the Project.
 There is a federally mandated period not to exceed 24 months between registration of the NOI and release of the draft record of decision ("ROD").
 There is typically a 90-day period between the draft and final ROD.
 The state permitting process for state-approval permits (e.g. cyanidation permit, air quality permit, water usage permit etc.), typically occurs in parallel with the NEPA process.
 Engagement with the federal and state agencies responsible for the mine permitting process is ongoing, and will include discussions on the permitting schedule and resources, environmental baseline studies and local communities/stakeholder engagement.
+Additional baseline studies in support of the EIS are resuming now and will continue through the fall of 2025.